-Fig. 3 Autocorrelation of the absolute and squared returns of transaction prices (tick by tick).
-Note: Results for the 6 business days from August 1 to August 8, 2014, are illustrated in (a-l), with each panel depicting data from a specific day. a-f Show transaction prices on the EBS platform, while g-l illustrate transaction prices generated by the Artificial Market Model.
+Fig. 4 Autocorrelation of the Returns of Transaction Prices (Tick by Tick) Note: Results for the 6 business days from August 1 to August 8, 2014, are illustrated in a through f, with each panel depicting data from a specific day.